 Some agents have formal working relationships with particular universities.
 This means they know the application process and what the university has to offer.
 If you haven’t made your mind up yet, an agent can help evaluate which UK university is right for you.

 Most universities have active social media channels where staff and students post pictures, videos and stories.
 Browsing a university’s Facebook, Instagram or Twitter page is a great way to actually see what life is like there.
 These social media pages will often hold Facebook Live sessions where prospective students can have their questions answered.
 Some universities will hold these Facebook Live chats dedicated to international students, so you can ask an international student about their experience.

 Join a student community

 Speaking to other students is a good way to get an insight into student life in the UK.
-Websites like the Student Room and the UCAS Student Hub are communities dedicated to students and their issues.
-You won’t just learn about universities, but about nightlife, societies and the atmosphere of the campus.
+Visit websites like the Student Room to learn about universities, nightlife, societies, and the atmosphere of the campus.

 Contact your university